 PDF download Download Article

-1. In literature, a bottom-teeth smile may convey resentment or ill intent.
-To describe a character as smiling with their bottom teeth is definitely a choice, and often, an intentional one made by authors.
+1. To describe a character as smiling with their bottom teeth is definitely a choice, and often, an intentional one made by authors.
 As opposed to characters who have “bright, pearly smiles” or “warm, assuring smiles,” characters who are written to smile with only their bottom teeth are likely to be forcing their smile or keeping secrets.
-Perhaps they have an evil plan brewing, or maybe they’re just trying to hide the fact that they hate their new stepmother.[3]
+Perhaps they have an evil plan brewing, or maybe they’re just trying to hide the fact that they hate their new stepmother.[7]

 Section 4 of 5: